anuket-project/anuket-specifications/doc/ref_model/chapters/chapter01.md

 <p align="center"><img src="../figures/ch01_etsi_archi_mapping.PNG" alt="mapping" title="Mapping to ETSI NFV architecture" width="100%"/></p>
 <p align="center"><b>Figure 2:</b> Mapping to ETSI NFV architecture</p>

+Following ETSI model, **Figure 2**, the VIM, Virtualised Infrastructure Manager, which controls and manages the NFVI, is not included into NFVI.
+Nevertheless, the interactions between NFVI and VIM will be part of this document as infrastructure resources management and orchestration have a strong impact on NFVI.
+These interactions will be detailed in Chapter 7 "API & Interfaces".

 <a name="docu"></a>
 ## 1.7	How this document works
 How to engage with it